 We continue our hike upwards through the forest to reach Lihi, a small Buddhist village.
 Lihi is a popular Buddhist village with multiple Chortens.
 Passing by Lihi, we descend towards Simang Himal valley, making us closer to Ganesh Himal.

-Further, we continue our trail through Sho, Lho, and Shyla village, which are popular villages of the Manaslu region.
+Further, we continue our trail through Sho, Lho, and Shyla villages, which are popular villages of the Manaslu region.
 Who and Shyla village is also a great spot to explore the magnificent views of Himal Chuli, Peak 29, and Mt.
 Manaslu along with a popular Ribung monastery at Lho village.

 Following our trail with the splendorous view, we will be at Sama Gaun, a popular acclimatization spot to explore Manaslu Base Camp (4900m)

 Day 7: Sama Gaun to Samdo (3860m/12664ft/6 hours)

 We descend through the trail towards Budi Gandaki river, crossing a bridge over a seasonal stream, we ascend a bit higher to reach the trail turning towards the Manaslu Base Camp.